Afterglow (1997 film): Production

+Rudolph said "Miss Christie definitely is one of the handful of great modern cinema actresses and Nolte is as good as it gets as far as I'm concerned."

+Filming took place in Montreal.
+"I'm as proud of the film as I can be," he said.

 Critical reception

 The film received positive reviews from critics and holds a 77% approval rating on aggregate review site Rotten Tomatoes, with an average score of 6.8 out of 10, based on 31 collected reviews.
+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 22 critics, indicating "generally favorable" reviews.

 Awards

 Julie Christie was nominated for Best Actress in a Lead Role in the 1997 Academy Awards for her role.
 She won best actress at the San Sebastian Film Festival.
 The cast won the jury award for best ensemble performance at the Fort Lauderdale International Film Festival, and Nick Nolte won the best actor award at the same festival.